Being Twenty: Production

-Productio n

 The film was shot in 1978; the script was set almost a decade earlier.
 Di Leo's concept was to dramatize the free and emancipated girls who had established themselves in Italian society after the 1968 Sessantotto movement.

 Censorship

 The film had many problems with censorship, especially because of the very violent ending, in which the two girls are raped and beaten to death, with Tina even impaled with a branch stuck in her vagina.
 This version was immediately withdrawn from Italian cinemas, cut and extensively re-edited.
 This re-edited version had the girls survive in an inconclusive "happy ending," which completely changed the meaning of the film.

 Di Leo declared, "Gloria Guida and Lilli Carati were much loved by a certain audience, and the fact that I had them killed, raped in that ferocious way, I don't know...probably when the 'romoletto' went to the bar and the 'romoletta' asked him: 'What's Being Twenty like?', he answered, 'We're not going'.
 While usually if you like a film you say, 'Go and see it'.
 Having killed those two characters, on an unconscious level, must have influenced the fact that that while this was a film aimed at young people, young people didn't go to see it.
 It wasn't a failure, because it broke even, but it wasn't the success I thought it would be...".